 “Eight major gem and mineral shows as well as vendors of raw and handcrafted merchandise peddle their wares to snowbirds, collectors and enthusiasts.”

 Located in the Sonoran Desert of western Arizona, Quartzsite sits just 18 miles east of the Colorado River on Interstate 10.
-The 125-mile trip takes about two hours from Phoenix; the town is also easy to reach from Los Angeles.
+The 125-mile trip takes about two hours from Phoenix; the town is also easy to reach from Los Angeles in under five hours by car.

 The annual show season runs from October through April, though the main events take place in January and February.
 If you like gems and minerals, hit the sales during the big “rock hound” events when you can find collectible geodes, crystals, and even fossilized bones from around the globe.
 Antique hunters score at the swap meets, and you can find unusual handmade items and one-of-a-kind jewelry at the nearly constant craft shows.
 Add in a mix of classic car shows, chili cook-offs, and RV shows and sales, and Crazy Quartzsite keeps your social calendar full.